fossabot/wiki-2/docs/preface/foreword.md

 ![lightweight2](../img/lightweight2.png)

 ## The Calm Before the Storm
-I tried Void, Crux, Fedora, OpenSUSE Tumbleweed, Dragora, Parabola and many more but I wasn't offered as much configuration as I wanted, and I didn't have the time, so I was stuck with Arch, which surprisingly served me well and is still my daily driver to this day.
+I tried Void, Crux, Fedora, OpenSUSE Tumbleweed, Dragora, Parabola, the BSDs and many more but I wasn't offered as much configuration as I wanted, and I didn't have the time, so I was stuck with Arch, which surprisingly served me well and is still my daily driver to this day.

-There was a comment on DOTSLASHLINUX that was posted on the last part (part 18) of the kernel configuration series.
+However, there was a comment on DOTSLASHLINUX that was posted on the last part of the kernel configuration series (part 18).
 The comment was posted out of good deed and had the following sentence *"I wonder how far you can mush this minimalistic behaviour..."*.
 It shook me to the core because I didn't know how minimal I should go, especially after my Gentoo installation failed me (because of what I did), so I started planning how I could build the most minimal distribution ever that didn't sacrifice convenience.

 At the time, I was barely 3 years into my Linux journey and I started developing my own distribution from scratch.
-At first, I had something against Linux From Scratch (LFS) because the distribution you'll end up with is similar to every other distribution, so I wasn't content.
+At first, I refrained from reading Linux From Scratch (LFS) because I wasn't content with the fact the resulting distribution is similar every other distribution.

 ## The Nightmare Phase Begins
 I started looking into all of the available options and choosing the lightest of